TarsCloud/TarsFoundation/Community/Project Governance Model.md

 + Have multiple TOC members to step forward as sponsors to enter incubation
 + Follow the TARS Foundation Code of Conduct
 + Adhere to TARS Foundation IP Policy (including trademark transferred)
-+ List their sandbox status prominently on website/readme
++ List their incubation status prominently on website/readme
 + A clear versioning scheme.
 + Meet at least the first point of each category in the project criteria above.